knights-lab/kernel-methods/README.md

 Refer to individual folders for description / explanation of content:
 ######doc
 Contains files that describe the system & how it works
+######examples
+Contains sample .sh scripts that run the classification tests for various datasets/variables
 ######src
 Contains the code & libraries
 ######data